TianleJin/Connect-4/README.md

 # Connect 4
-This file contains an implementation of Connect 4 using Python Pygame library.
+This repo contains an implementation of Connect 4 using Python's Pygame library.

 # Software Dependencies
 pip install pygame